 California employers are cutting jobs across the state, particularly in Los Angeles.
 The unemployment rate went up and payrolls fell by thousands of positions in recent years.
 It is devastating for the labor market in the state and bad news for the unemployed.
 In the midst of all this chaos, labor violations such as wage and hour fraud and wrongful termination are rampart.
 You must contact a Los Angeles employment fraud attorney if you are caught in such legal scenario.

-Although some data suggests the unemployment rate has declined over the years, employees across Los Angeles tell a different story.
+Although some data suggest the unemployment rate has declined over the years, employees across Los Angeles tell a different story.
 There is an overall economy improvement but problems with unemployment and violations at work keep rising.

 Some industries can promote positive changes